aws/aws-sdk-net/SDK.CHANGELOG.md

 	* Updated to use new Core, version 3.3.4.0
 	* API Update for SES: Amazon Simple Email Service (Amazon SES) now enables you to track your bounce, complaint, delivery, sent, and rejected email metrics with fine-grained granularity.
 * Core 3.3.4.0
-	* RetryThrottling feature.
+	* RetryThrottling feature
-Added WebProxy support for PCL.
+	* Added WebProxy support for PCL
-Added Support for environmental credentials.
+	* Added Support for environmental credentials
 	* all services packages updated to require new core

 ### 3.3.15.0 (2016-11-03 04:41 UTC)